ivan-pop/mono2ledger/README.md

-It takes list of files as input, and uses options from config file located at `$XDG_CONFIG_HOME/mono2ledger/config.ini` or `~/.config/mono2ledger/config.ini` to set ledger options, setup account names and payees to be associated with entries in statements.
+It takes list of files as input, and uses options from config file located at `$XDG_CONFIG_HOME/mono2ledger/config.ini` or `~/.config/mono2ledger/config.ini` to set script options, setup account names and payees to be associated with entries in statements.

-This script should never override ledger file, only append to it, and make backup of ledger file before writing anything, backup is stored in directory specified in config file.
+This script should never override ledger file, only append to it.

 ## Not implemented/TODO
 - Handling of exchanges between currencies and any other currencies other than